 Braga is Portugal's third biggest city, but don't be fooled into thinking it is a sprawling, noisy metropolis.
 Braga feels distinctly provincial, a pleasant and walkable city with a 12th-century cathedral and lots of medieval churches.

 But the biggest attraction here is the Bom Jesus do Monte sanctuary, just outside of the city and easily reachable by local bus.
 The sanctuary, which is perched on a hill, has a church and gardens that can be accessed by funicular or the zig-zagging baroque staircase.
-Honestly, one of my favorite sites in Portugal.
+A favorite sightseeing location for tourists in Portugal.

-This sanctuary is perched on a hill that overlooks Braga, affording... great views of the city.
+This sanctuary is perched on a hill that overlooks Braga, affording great views of the city.
 There is an impressive, zig-zagging staircase that leads up to a church with gardens surrounding it and a pond.
-I recommend taking the funicular up and walking down the stairs since each landing has something to see.
+Take the funicular up and walk down the stairs since each landing has something to see.

 Braga's Cathedral is the oldest in Portugal.
 It took hundreds of years to complete and reflects many architectural styles including Manueline, Baroque, Romanesque and Gothic.